Crashedmind/openstem.com-gatsby-material-UI/content/Makeblock-Neuron.md

 Some parts are fragile e.g.
 - the knob where the knob can be twisted too much and the plastic pillar between the know and the resistor snaps.
 This is about 13 EUR.
-- the LED which has wires soldered
+- the LED strip which is which has wires soldered

 The Makeblock Neuron All-in-one-kit comes with 2 power supplies.
 An extra power block allows more simultaneous activities - and is handy in case power is low on another block.